AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 Using this with the usual color space flags, seems to work well with the exception of ffmpeg itself is unable to read a prores file, and convert it to a still frame.
-It needs the flags:`-vf scale=in_color_matrix=bt709:out_color_matrix=bt709` added to the command to ensure the right input colorspace is recognised, e.g.:
+It needs the flags:`-vf scale=in_color_matrix=bt709:out_color_matrix=bt709` added to the command to ensure the right input colorspace is recognized, e.g.:

 <!---